mfeingol/htmltextwriter/README.md

 ## Target uses

-This library is intended for apps ported from .NET Framework to Xamarin, UWP, or .NET Core in general, and which use System.Web.UI.HtmlWriter to generate simple HTML content.
-If you're writing new code in .NET Core, presumably there's an ASP.NET Core thing you can use instead.
+This library implements the .NET Framework System.Web.UI.HtmlWriter API to generate simple HTML content.
+HtmlWriter was not carried forward to more modern versions of .NET, so this library is intended to help with porting older apps.
+If you're writing new .NET code, then presumably there's an ASP.NET thing you can use instead.

 ## Gaps

-This library is a reimplementation, and may not be character-for-character compatible with the original.
-E.g. linebreak handling may be subtly different.
-That's probably okay.
+This library is a clean room reimplementation, and may not be character-for-character compatible with the original.

-The original HtmlTextWriter has a number of features that this one doesn't support yet:
+The original HtmlTextWriter has a number of features that this one doesn't support yet, including many of the protected members that could have been used by derived classes.

-- Styles
-- Non-closing tags, such as `<hr>` or `<meta>`
-- Most of the protected members used by derived classes.

 If your scenarios require these things, or if you find a bug, feel free to submit a PR.